qble2/cook-book-spring-app/README.md

 >*(An Angular web application consuming this REST API can be found [here.](https://github.com/qble2/cook-book-angular-app))*

 ## Features:
-The application allows the user to:
+This API allows a user to:
-- Sign up
+- Sign up.
-- Sign in
+- Sign in.
-- Browse recipes
+- Browse recipes.
-- Filter recipes
+- Filter recipes.
-- Create recipes
+- Create recipes.
-- Update recipes
+- Update recipes.
-- Rate recipes
+- Rate recipes.

 ## Built with:
 - Java 17